Become a Mail Ballot Voter

 Permanent Mail Ballot

-- Any voter may receive a mail ballot for any election.
-To apply for a permanent mail ballot, sign up here:
+Any voter may receive a mail ballot for any election.
+To become a permanent mail ballot voter, sign up here:

 Temporary Mail Ballot

-- You can apply for a one-time mail ballot 60 to 7 days before the next Election Day
+- You can become a one-time mail ballot voter 60 to 7 days before the next Election Day

 We encourage you to apply at least 30 days before the next election to make sure you have plenty of time to receive, make your selections and return your mail ballot.

 IMPORTANT STEPS WHEN VOTING YOUR MAIL BALLOT